 - Increase the availability and accessibility of emergency medication.

 - Staff training in identification and treatment of severe health emergencies.

 Please view our allergies in schools policy.

 There are online 2 modules for Training.

-Schools should encourage all educators to complete training in allergy awareness (Module 1: Food allergy for your school community) This is a video module.
+Schools should encourage all educators to complete training in allergy awareness and Anaphylaxis (Module 1: Food allergy for your school community) This is a video module.

 Members of the committee and educators of learners with severe allergies must complete training in allergy awareness, prevention and response (Module 2: Management of food allergy in schools, production in progress) and maintain records of the annual completion of such training.
 A username and password will be provided for this module and the learner is able to download a certificate of completion following an assessment.
 To register today, please contact the Allergy Foundation of South Africa at firstname.lastname@example.org.

 Be sure to watch our Anaphylaxis Training and EpiPen instructional videos!